GettingMarried/GMWiki/Guest-List-Data-Structure.md

                     "telephone": '01612365504',
                     "attendances": [
                         // (Note) An "attendance" indicates the guest's attendance metadata.
-                        //        For example, on "Ceremony" event, the guest is attending and required meals.
+                        //        For example (in below), on "Ceremony" event,
+                        //        the guest is attending and required meals.
                         {
                             "event": {
                                 // i.e., Ceremony
                                 "id": "f8aa9d9f-7cff-497c-bba0-d836fd1fe733",
                                 "title": 'Ceremony',
-                                // BE constraint - To simplify, remove the unnecessary attributes (e.g., "meals") in the "event" object
+                                // BE constraint - To simplify, remove the unnecessary attributes
-                            },
+                                //                 (e.g., "meals") in the "event" object },
                             "attending": true,
                             "requiredMeals": true,
                         }
                     ],
                     "selectedMeals": [
-                        // (Note) A "selectedMeal" indicates the guest's meal preferences on the Event level.
+                        // (Note) A "selectedMeal" indicates the guest's meal preferences
+                        //        on the Event level.
                         //        For example (in below), on the "Ceremony" event:
                         //        - for "Starter" meal, the guest prefers a "Vegan" course; and
                         //        - for "Main" meal, the guest prefers a "Non Vegetarian" course.